hermensbas/cmangos-issues-wiki/string_id.md

 #### Name

-String identifier of string_id variable
+String identifier of string_id variable - should be descriptive on where it is used, without spaces and limited to 255 characters.

 ### Uses